|“11” lines, in between the eyebrows||12-30 units|

 The good news when it comes to Botox and Dysport issues is that they will ALWAYS resolve because the medication effects are temporary!

 Most injectors will tell you that you need Botox/Dysport every 3 months.
 Of course, they do, it’s good for their pocketbook!
 But truthfully, no one NEEDS Botox.
 So you should get it as often as you like and as your finances allow.
-Hillary usually recommends that it’s a good idea to do it twice a year if it’s something you want to keep up on and prevent wrinkles from forming.
+Our injector usually recommends that it’s a good idea to do it twice a year if it’s something you want to keep up on and prevent wrinkles from forming.
 Three times a year is probably the most realistic and if you can do it every 3 months, great!
-But you do you boo.
-Hillary will be there for you when you’re ready.
+Our practitioners are here for you when you’re ready.

 Botox and Dysport are both broken down naturally by your body over 3-4 months.
 Once the medication is administered you do have to wait for it to wear off over time.